apakhbari/CheatSheets/Firewall/pfsense_CS.md

 by deafult, after setting up wizard, pfsense is pretty secure

 - step 2 of 9: uncheck Override DNS
-- step 4 of 9: Beware of "Blcok RFC1918 Networks" --&gt; it block private IP ranges
+- step 4 of 9: Beware of "Blcok RFC1918 Networks" --> it block private IP ranges
 - step 4 of 9: Beware of "block Bogon Networks"
 - step 5 of 9: Change LAN IP Address, default is 192.168.1.1, since this default is being used in lots of environments and you might want to use VPN some times to access your LAN network, it is convenient to change this.
 192.168.55.1 is pretty good.
 - After completion: change & edit dashboard via drag and using upper + . also it is good to remove support section.

 ## System Tab
-System &gt; Advanced &gt; Admin Access:
+System > Advanced > Admin Access:

-- Web Configurator &gt; TCP Port: Default config of pfSense is to leave a HTTPS open in LAN-side.
+- Web Configurator > TCP Port: Default config of pfSense is to leave a HTTPS open in LAN-side.
 It is convenient to change TCP Port of this HTTPS since 443 is pretty common on lots of services and you might face some conflicts with other services.
 Recommended time is: 10443
-- Web Configurator &gt; WabeGUI redirect: un-check it after you set everything, since it is always listening on port 80 to forward you to the port you have set (e.g. 10443) and consuming resources. just remember, whenever you want to access web dashboard enter Link completely (e.g. 192.168.55.1:10443)
+- Web Configurator > WabeGUI redirect: un-check it after you set everything, since it is always listening on port 80 to forward you to the port you have set (e.g. 10443) and consuming resources. just remember, whenever you want to access web dashboard enter Link completely (e.g. 192.168.55.1:10443)
-- Secure Shell: Enables secure shell --&gt; SSH will only be open on LAN-side
+- Secure Shell: Enables secure shell --> SSH will only be open on LAN-side

-System &gt; Advanced &gt; Firewall & NAT:
+System > Advanced > Firewall & NAT:

-- Network Address Translation &gt; Nat Reflection Mode for port forwards (also called hairpin): change to "Pure NAT"
+- Network Address Translation > Nat Reflection Mode for port forwards (also called hairpin): change to "Pure NAT"

-System &gt; User Manager:
+System > User Manager:

 - Create a user with admin privileges here.
 - then disable "admin" user from entering system

 ## FireWall Tab
-FireWall &gt; Rules &gt; Lan
+FireWall > Rules > Lan

 - Anti-lockout rule: lan is where you want this rule to exist. its a rule that will stop you from writing a rule that lock you out of system.
 It purposes is to not allow you to stop yourself from logging in to pfsense.

-FireWall &gt; Rules &gt; Lan &gt; Edit
+FireWall > Rules > Lan > Edit

 - Default Protocol of creating a rule is TCP, beware that icmp, udp (dns) won't work if set on TCP only
 - Add a rule to stop guest users get access to firewall web interface. source: any, destination: this firewall, port 10443, Protocol: TCP

-FireWall &gt; Aliases
+FireWall > Aliases

 - It is being used for the times you want to assign a name to a set of IP addresses, just for ease of use

 ## Interface Tab
-Interface &gt; Interface Assignment &gt; \[INTERFACE_NAME\]
+Interface > Interface Assignment > [INTERFACE_NAME]

 - pfsense does not care whether an interdace is LAN or WAN.
 Such thing will be set based on gateway an interface has.
 - Static IPV4 Configuration: its for the times you want interface to work as a WAN. so you assign upstream gateway on it to be working as desired.
 - Don't forget to apply changes when you are finished

 ## Services Tab
-Services &gt; DHCP Server:
+Services > DHCP Server:

 - for every interface you create (vlan or physical interface), pfsense create a list on DHCP server.
 - Define a range for IPs